EPCCed/2023-04-11-hpc-shell-napier/index.md

 > ## Requirements
 > Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet,
-> Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software
+> Chromebook, etc.) that they can download and run MobaXterm on.
+Alternatively, they should have a few specific software
 > packages installed (listed in the Setup section below).
 They are also required to abide by the
 > [ARCHER2 Training Code of Conduct](https://www.archer2.ac.uk/training/code-of-conduct/).
 {: .prereq}